Opportunities & Resources

 The Chaplains' Office provides opportunities and funding for domestic and international experiences, faith-based internships, and ministry-related service and leadership.

 The Chaplains' Office awards a variety of grants to Davidson College students.
 These grant programs give students opportunities to express and explore faith, spiritual life, and religious diversity in a global context.
 Students of any religious tradition or spiritual or secular background may apply for conference grants or grants over academic breaks.
 (Note: The Dean Rusk International Studies Program also offers the Hanafi grant to students seeking to gain appreciation for religious diversity and pluralism.)

 This 10-week summer internship engages a group of four students in full-time community service among the urban poor in Charlotte.
 In addition, interns meet weekly with the college chaplain and local religious leaders to reflect on their experiences.

-Ministry fellowships in religious vocation and leadership are available to students of any faith tradition with a strong record of academic achievement, campus leadership and service.
+Congregational fellowships in religious vocation and leadership are available to students of any faith tradition with a strong record of academic achievement, campus leadership and service.

 Pilgrimage to Taizé

 Every other year, a group of Davidson students and chaplains visit the ecumenical monastery in Taizé, France.
 Brother Roger Schutz founded this monastic community in the 1940s as a place of reconciliation and welcome.
 He sought to foster community, simplicity, silence, and opportunities to encounter a God of love.
 Today, the monks of Taizé host tens of thousands of young adults from all over the world and all faith traditions, for a week-long experience of spiritual exploration and practice: contemplative worship, silence, and scripture study, as well as casual conversations and daily work alongside diverse peers from many countries and cultures.
 For more information about the community itself, visit the Taizé website.